 EIF is an acronym for Employment Information Form (EIF).
 The EIF includes information about the students employer, supervisor, and best methods to reach the student.
-This form is required for enrollment in Work Experience.
+This form is required when you enroll in a WE course and is linked to enrollment.
 Click here for more information.

 - Does Work Experience find a job or internship for me?